Skip to main content

 Keys to Inclusion

-About the training: This training is a values primer as well as providing a practical guide to successful strategies for developing inclusive practice for CYP of all ages.
-It is a practical plus hearts and minds experiential day where we think deeply about what inclusion means to us in our lives and professional roles.
+This training serves as both a values primer and a practical guide to successful strategies for developing inclusive practices for children and young people of all ages.
+It is an interactive, practical, and hearts-and-minds experiential day where we deeply explore what inclusion means to us.

 • Why inclusion?